 How to see exact the location of your Android smartphone or tablet

-After you have selected the device that you want to find, Android Device Manager automatically starts finding it.
-If it doesn’t, or you want more up-to-date information, press the location button highlighted below.
-It is located in the top-right corner of the box with the options you have available in Android Device Manager.
+After you have selected the device that you want to find, Find My Device (Android Device Manager) automatically starts searching for it.
+If it doesn’t find, or if you want more up-to-date information, press the refresh button highlighted below.
+It’s on the right side of your device’s name.

-If your Android device remains without battery or it was stolen by someone who has reset it or disconnected it from the internet, Android Device Manager says that the location is unavailable.
-You only see when the device was last online and the app that was used to get its location.
+If the battery of your Android device is depleted or if it was stolen by someone who has reset it or disconnected it from the internet, Find My Device says that the location is unavailable.
+However, you can see when the device was last online and the app that was used to get its location.
 In the screenshot below, for instance, you can see that our test Android smartphone was last seen 45 minutes ago through the data transferred by the Maps app.

-In this case, we hope that you have installed an antivirus or a security suite on your Android device, with anti-theft features that include localization through SMS commands or other means.
-Here’s an example of what security products can do for you, in this situation: 6 Things Bitdefender Mobile Security can do for you when your Android device is stolen.
+In this case, we hope that you have installed an antivirus or a security suite on your Android device, with anti-theft features that include localization and control through SMS commands or other means.
+Here’s an example of what security products can do for you, in this situation: 6 things Bitdefender Mobile Security can do for you when your Android device is stolen.

 How to remotely ring your Android smartphone

 It may happen that you no longer remember where you have placed your Android smartphone and you can’t ask someone else to ring you so that you can find it.
 Luckily, you can remotely ring your smartphone.
-In Android Device Manager, press the Ring button, and you are informed that your Android device will ring at full volume for five minutes.
-Confirm that you want this by pressing Ring again.
+In Find My Device, press the Play Sound button, and your Android device will ring at full volume for five minutes.

-When you find your device, press the power button to stop the ringing.
+When you find your device, press the power button on it to stop the ringing.

 How to remotely lock a lost or stolen Android smartphone

-If your device is in the hands of another person, it is important that you change the password for unlocking your smartphone.
-Luckily, you can do this remotely with Android Device Manager.
-You can also send a message to the person who now has your smartphone and asks him or her to call you.
-To do this, in Android Device Manager, click or tap Lock.
+If your device is in the hands of another person, it is important that you lock your smartphone.
+Luckily, you can do this remotely with Find My Device (Android Device Manager).
+You can also send a message to the person who now has your smartphone and ask him or her to call you.
+To do this, in Find My Device, click or tap Lock.

-You can now set a new password for unlocking your smartphone, send a recovery message to the person who has the phone and a phone number to call, so that he or she can call you.
+You can now send a recovery message to the person who has the phone and a phone number on which he or she can call you.

 When you are done completing everything, press Lock and all the data is sent to your Android smartphone.
 The person holding your smartphone will automatically see the message that you have sent and will be given the option to call you, the owner of the smartphone.
 You can see an example of how it looks, in the picture below.